What is the legal status of a surviving spouse in home ownership?

 Answer:

-If purchased as joint tenants with rights of survivorship the home goes to the survivor.
-If the title is held as tenants in common or not joint tenants with rights of survivorship, it passed according to the Will of the deceased apouse or intestate success laws of Tennessee.
+If the home is purchased as joint tenants with rights of survivorship, it automatically goes to the surviving spouse.
+However, if the title is held as tenants in common or not as joint tenants with rights of survivorship, the property will pass according to the deceased spouse's Will or, if there is no Will, according to Tennessee's intestate succession laws.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.